timokoessler/2FAGuard/docs/advanced.md

 - `HideWinHello` (DWORD): If set to `1`, the settings page will not show the Windows Hello settings.
 The default is `0`.
 - `HidePreventRecording` (DWORD): The settings page will not show the option to prevent screen recording if set to `1`.
 The default is `0`.
 - `HideSecurityKey` (DWORD): If set to `1`, the settings page will not show the security key (WebAuthn / FIDO2) settings.
 The default is `0`.

+### Password requirements

+Create a subkey named `Password` in the path specified above.
+The following values can be set:

+- `RequireLowerAndUpperCase` (DWORD): Requires at least one lowercase and one uppercase letter in the password.
+The default is `0`.
+- `RequireDigits` (DWORD): Requires at least one digit in the password.
+The default is `0`.
+- `RequireSpecialChars` (DWORD): Requires at least one special character in the password.
+The default is `0`.
+- `MinLength` (DWORD): The minimum length of the password.
+The default is `8`.
+Tip: Select decimal as the base for the value in the registry editor when entering the value.